• Home

 A NATO command was set up to coordinate the defence of its members.
 Thus, NATO was a defensive organisation to protect the West and its interests.
 Stalin viewed the creation of NATO as a deliberately provocative action but he was able to enhance the capability of the Soviet Union by breaking the US nuclear monopoly.
 The Soviet Union exploded its first atomic bomb in August 1949, earlier than the West had expected.
 Despite this increase in Soviet power, the Berlin Crisis and the formation of NATO had taken any initiative in Cold War relations away from the USSR.

-Creation of FDR and GDR.
+Creation of FRG and GDR.
 Another significant result of the Berlin Crisis was the end to any hope of an agreement between East and West over Germany.
 The temporary division of the country, laid down at Yalta and Potsdam, was now to become a more permanent feature.
-In August 1949 the three western zones of Germany joined together to become the Federal Republic of Germany (commonly known as West Germany).
-In response, the Soviet zone became the German Democratic Republic (East Germany) in October.
+In August 1949 the three western zones of Germany joined together to become the Federal Republic of Germany FRG (commonly known as West Germany).
+In response, the Soviet zone became the German Democratic Republic GDR (East Germany) in October.
 As capitalism flourished in West Germany, communism was imposed upon East Germany.
 It was a division that was to last for forty years.

 Activity